The Spiritual Power of Saying “That’s Not Me Anymore”

 It is a declaration that your past patterns are no longer the authority over your future.

 You are not pretending the old version of you never existed.
-You are recognizing that it no longer gets to lead.
+You are recognizing that it no longer gets to govern the life you are building now.

 These patterns often began as protection.
-They helped you survive a season, a relationship, an environment, or a wound.
+They helped you survive a season, a relationship, an environment, a disappointment, or a wound.
+They may have been the best tools you had at the time.

 But survival strategies are not always meant to become lifelong identities.